ozluna/meet-eco/README.md

 Install all requirements from the requirements.txt file using the following command:

   `sudo -H pip3 -r requirements.txt`
-Sign up for a free account on MongoDB and create a new Database called StudyPlanner.
-The names of the databases collections can be found in the database schema section.

 You should then be able to launch your app using the following command in your terminal: